Tonbandgerät

 Detect on which core the current execution context is running.
 See Multicore Support for more

 details.
-This macro must return a value between 0 and tband_portNUMBER_OF_CORES - 1
+This macro must return a value between 0 and tband_portNUMBER_OF_CORES - 1 inclusive.

 Example: